Vortex Flow Meter Operating Principle

 Vortex flow transmitters are well suited for a variety of applications and can be used on liquids or gasses.
-They can also be used over a wide range of temperature ranges, from cryogenic liquids to superheated steam.
+They can also be used over a wide range of temperatures, from cryogenic liquids to superheated steam.
 They are best suited to continuous flow measurement and not usually recommended for batching or other intermittent flow applications.

 Their ability to be mounted at any angle makes them a popular choice in congested plant locations.
 See our guide on Vortex Meter Installation for further discussion on best practice for installation.

 The permanent pressure loss through a vortex meter is about half that of an orifice plate, i.e. only a few psi.
 However, the size of meter selected is often "one size down" from that of the pipe e.g. a 4" meter in 6" line, so that a sufficiently high Reynolds number is achieved.
 This practice of changing flow meter line size can lead to permanent pressure drops of around 10psi.

 Vortex meters do not like low flow, or slow moving fluids.
 In these situations the Reynolds number may be too low to allow vortices to form.
 It is for this reason that they are not usually recommended for batching or other intermittent flow applications.

 They like relatively clean fluids.
 Sludge or slurry may coat the shredder bar disrupting the formation of vortices therefore they are not recommended in these applications.

 They require straight lengths of pipe both upstream and downstream of the flowmeter to properly characterize the flow.
 Although the straight length requirements for a vortex meter are lower than required for many flow instruments this still could be prohibitive in some applications.
 See our guide on Vortex Meter Installation for further discussion on best practice for installation.

-The cost of a vortex meter will depend on the specification of the meter with pipe size, material of construction, insertion or flanged or wafer, all impacting on cost.
+The cost of a vortex meter will depend on the specification, with pipe size, material of construction, insertion or flanged or wafer, all impacting on cost.
 However, for smaller sizes the installed cost of vortex meters is competitive with that of orifice meters.